interpretml/interpret-text/README.md

-# Interpret-Text SDK
+# Interpret-Text - Alpha Release
-Interpret Text builds on [Interpret](https://github.com/interpretml/interpret), an open source python package for training interpretable models and helping to explain blackbox machine learning systems.
+Interpret-Text builds on [Interpret](https://github.com/interpretml/interpret), an open source python package for training interpretable models and helping to explain blackbox machine learning systems.
 We have added extensions to support text models.

-This repository contains an SDK and Jupyter notebooks with examples to showcase its use.
+This repository contains an SDK and example Jupyter notebooks to showcase its use.

 # Contents